vg-json-data/sm-json-data/strats.md

 ### Leave With Side Platform

-A `leaveWithSidePlatform` exit condition represents that that Samus can leave through this door by jumping from a platform to the side, carrying upward momentum into the next room.
-This applies to horizontal door transitions with a platform below the doorway, close enough to it that Samus can jump through the door without bonking on the ceiling.
+A `leaveWithSidePlatform` exit condition represents that that Samus can leave through this door by jumping from a platform to the side.
+This is typically used for carrying upward momentum into the next room, applying to horizontal door transitions with a platform below the doorway, close enough to it that Samus can jump through the door without bonking on the ceiling.
+It can also apply to runways with other kinds of unique uses that depend on their specific geometry (e.g. not covered by more general exit conditions such as `leaveSpinning`).
 A `leaveWithSidePlatform` exit condition can satisfy a `comeInWithSidePlatform` entrance condition in the next room.

 A `leaveWithSidePlatform` object has the following properties: